Damansara Perdana

-Damansara Perdana is an affluent township in Petaling Jaya, Selangor, Malaysia.
-It is located 10 minutes away from the city of Kuala Lumpur.
+Damansara Perdana is a township in Petaling Jaya, Selangor, Malaysia.
+It is located 20 minutes away from the city of Kuala Lumpur.

 History

-Damansara Perdana used to be an Orang Asli village until developer MK Land Saujana Triangle Sdn Bhd bought most of it over and started developing it in 1996.
-Since then, Damansara Perdana has become one of the best selling township in Petaling Jaya with total sales exceeding RM1.9 billion.
+Damansara Perdana was previously a village predominantly inhabited by Orang Asli, until developer MK Land Saujana Triangle Sdn Bhd bought most of it over and started developing it in 1996.
+Since that date, Damansara Perdana has become one of the best selling township in Petaling Jaya with total sales exceeding RM 1.9 billion.

 The 750 acre Damansara Perdana is located within the Golden Triangle of Petaling Jaya, which also consists of Bandar Utama and Mutiara Damansara.
 It is accessible via the Damansara–Puchong Expressway, SPRINT Highway (Penchala Link), Persiaran Surian, and NKVE.

-Businesses include 1 Utama, IKEA, The Curve, Tesco and Cathay Cineleisure.
-Mixed developments include CF i.e. Perdana View condo and service apartments, Damansara Perdana Emerald condo and service apartments, The Place, Perdana Business Centre, and the Armanee Terrace Condominiums.

-Most recently Mammoth Empire Land Sdn.
-Bhd. had developed a joint development project with MKLAND Holdings Bhd. to develop the Empire Damansara project, which consists of Empire City and Empire Residence.
+Most recently, Mammoth Empire Land Sdn.
+Bhd. developed a joint development project with MKLAND Holdings Bhd. to develop the Empire Damansara project, which consists of Empire City and Empire Residence.
 Another developer, Tujuan Gemilang Sdn.
-Bhd. had also developed a few projects in Damansara Perdana, namely the PJ Trade Centre and Point 92.
+Bhd., also developed a few projects in Damansara Perdana, namely the PJ Trade Centre and Point 92.